Showing posts with label halloween. Show all posts

 Day 1:

-I had planned a day trip to Canton, MS, the day before.
-The next morning, I asked hubby if he wanted to spend a couple of days in Gulf Shores, Al, after we left Canton.
+I had planned a trip to Canton, MS, the day before.
+The next morning, I asked my Hubby if he wanted to spend a few days in Gulf Shores, Alabama, after we left Canton.
 He said yes.

-He had been talking about going all summer.
-So we packed our bags for 3 days.
-We were just going to wing it.
+He had been discussing going all summer, so we packed our bags for three days and decided to go alone.

-After spending all morning visiting museums and walking around the town, we begin our journey to Gulf Shores.
+After spending all morning visiting museums and walking around the town, we began our journey to Gulf Shores.

 Shady Acres Village

-We stopped at Shady Acres Village Restaurant Seminary, MS, for a late lunch.
-I enjoyed a shrimp basket with fries, and hubby enjoyed a 49'er Hamburger with onion rings.
+We stopped at Shady Acres Village Restaurant, Seminary, MS, for a late lunch.
+I had a shrimp basket with fries, and Hubby had a 49'er Hamburger with onion rings.

-We also bought several items in their General Store.
+We also bought several items at their general store.

 It was a four-and-a-half-hour drive to Gulf Shores.

 The sun was setting as we drove through Mobile.
-We checked into Staybridge Hotel, and by the time we were settled in, it was dark.
+We checked into the Staybridge Hotel, and it was dark when we were settled in.

-We both were too tired for any further adventures, so to bed, we both went.
+We both were too tired for further adventures, so we went to bed.

 Day 2:

-The next morning, we rushed to the beach to watch the sun come up, but it was cloudy, and a storm was brewing, so no sunrise.
+The following day, we rushed to the beach to watch the sunrise, but it was cloudy, and a storm was brewing, so we didn't see the sunrise.

-We went back to the hotel for breakfast, and then our adventures began.
+We returned to the hotel for breakfast, and then our adventures began.

 Cloudy Sunrise

 We rode to the Outlet Mall to shop.
-I bought a top and pants at Columbia.
-At T J Max, I bought some spices and a set of Halloween hand towels.
+I bought a top and pants at Columbia, spices at TJ Maxx, and a set of Halloween hand towels at TJ Maxx.

-Our next stop was OWA Park Foley.
-They were having a car show throughout the park.
-By this time, it was very hot.
+Our next stop was OWA Park in Foley.
+They were having a car show throughout the park, and it was very hot by this time.
 After I finished taking pictures of most of the cars, we left.

 This was my favorite Car!

-By the time we arrived in the downtown area, the Arts and Crafts Sales was winding down.
+When we arrived downtown, the Arts and Crafts Sales were winding down.

 We had enough time to walk through to see their wear.